IBM/cloud-native-starter/workshop/02-Container.md

 To ensure that distributed tracing it supported [zipkintracer](https://github.com/openzipkin/zipkin-ruby) is copied onto the image.

 ### Dockerfile to create the articles container

 Now we take a look info the [Dockerfile](../articles-java-jee/Dockerfile.nojava) to create the articles service.
 The inside the Dockerfile we use multiple stages to build the container image.
-The reason for the two stages is to be independed on local environment settings, when we create the container.
+The reason for the two stages we have the objective to be independed on local environment settings, when we create the container.
 With this concept we don't have to ensure that Java and Maven (or wrong versions) installed.

 First we install maven 3.5 from the [dockerhub](https://hub.docker.com/_/maven/).